martinslaby70/martinslaby70/README.md

 # 💫 About Me:
 Hi there, I am a Senior Frontend Developer at Omnetic.com.
 My role involves managing technical debt, prioritising tasks, and guiding the project's technical direction.
-I balance coding (60%) with leadership (40%) and am transitioning into a technical lead role.
+I balance coding (60%) with leadership (40%) and am slowly transitioning into a technical lead role.
 I focus on mentoring junior developers and improving our tooling, processes, and platform development to ensure project success.

 ## 🌐 Socials: